Stronger, healthier communities

 Pledge 4

-By 2025, 30% of the items on our shelves will be healthier choices and we will attract customers through education and promotions.
+By the end of 2025, 30% of the items on our shelves will be healthier choices and we will attract customers through education and promotions.

 We are putting healthier choices on our shelves